MicrosoftDocs/biztalk-docs/biztalk/core/sftp-adapter.md

 ## Prerequisites

-Starting with BizTalk Server 2016, the SFTP adapter connects to SFTP by using WinSCP library, which supports a larger range of SFTP servers.
+Starting with BizTalk Server 2016, the SFTP adapter connects to SFTP by using the WinSCP library, which supports a larger range of SFTP servers.

 1. Visit the [WinSCP website](https://winscp.net/eng/downloads.php), under .NET assembly COM library section, or the [SourceForge downloads website](https://sourceforge.net/projects/winscp/files/WinSCP/) for older versions.